Published on December 2, 2025

 It’s illegal for an insurance company to sell you a Medigap plan if they know you already have a Medicare Advantage (Part C) plan.
 You have to choose one path or the other.
 Medigap plans are designed to supplement Original Medicare (Part A and Part B) only.
 If you opt for a Medicare Advantage plan, you get your Part A and Part B benefits through a private insurance company, and that plan has its own cost-sharing structure.
 The bottom line is that you cannot have a Medigap plan and a Medicare Advantage plan at the same time.

-Myth: You Can Get a Plan Anytime
+Myth: You Can Enroll in a Plan Anytime

 While you can technically apply for a Medigap plan at any time, there’s a very important window you don’t want to miss.
 The best time to sign up for a Medigap plan is during your Medigap Open Enrollment Period.
 This crucial six-month window starts on the first day of the month you’re both 65 or older and enrolled in Medicare Part B. During this time, you have guaranteed issue rights, meaning insurance companies cannot deny you coverage or charge you more based on your health history.
 Outside of this protected period, your application could be denied or your premiums could be much higher.